docker-archive/irc-minutes/README.md

  * 3:30 am Friday in Brisbane
  * 5:30 am Friday in New Zealand
  * 1:30 am Friday in Singapore
- * 11:00 am Friday in India
+ * 11:00 pm Friday in India

 ## Next meeting agenda